shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

- per_page | Number| Number of results per page, defaults to 20 people_model_released | Boolean| Show images of people with a signed model release people_age | String| Show images that feature people of the specified age category <br/><br/>Valid values: "infants", "children", "teenagers", "20s", "30s", "40s", "50s", "60s", "older" people_ethnicity | [String]| Show images with people of the specified ethnicities <br/><br/>Valid values: "african", "african_american", "black", "brazilian", "chinese", "caucasian", "east_asian", "hispanic", "japanese", "middle_eastern", "native_american", "pacific_islander", "south_asian", "southeast_asian", "other"
- people_gender | String| Show images with people of the specified gender <br/><br/>Valid values: "male", "female", "both" people_number | Number| Show images with the specified number of people query | String| One or more search terms separated by spaces; you can use NOT to filter out images that match a term
+ per_page | Number| Number of results per page, defaults to 20 people_model_released | Boolean| Show images of people with a signed model release people_age | String| Show images that feature people of the specified age category <br/><br/>Valid values: "infants", "children", "teenagers", "20s", "30s", "40s", "50s", "60s", "older" people_ethnicity | [String]| Show images with people of the specified ethnicities, or start with NOT to show images without those ethnicities <br/><br/>Valid values: "african", "african_american", "black", "brazilian", "chinese", "caucasian", "east_asian", "hispanic", "japanese", "middle_eastern", "native_american", "pacific_islander", "south_asian", "southeast_asian", "other", "NOT african", "NOT african_american", "NOT black", "NOT brazilian", "NOT chinese", "NOT caucasian", "NOT east_asian", "NOT hispanic", "NOT japanese", "NOT middle_eastern", "NOT native_american", "NOT pacific_islander", "NOT south_asian", "NOT southeast_asian", "NOT other" people_gender | String| Show images with people of the specified gender <br/><br/>Valid values: "male", "female", "both" people_number | Number| Show images with the specified number of people query | String| One or more search terms separated by spaces; you can use NOT to filter out images that match a term